Jfortin1/TCGA_AB_Compartments/README.md

 Analysis of Hi-C data has shown that the genome can be divided into two compartments called A/B compartments.
 These compartments are cell-type specific and are associated with open and closed chromatin.
-In a recent paper, available as a preprint on bioRxiv and accepted in Genome Biology ([Fortin et al., 2015](http://biorxiv.org/content/early/2015/06/03/019000.full-text.pdf+html)), we showed that we can estimate A/B compartments from 450k methylation array data.
+In our recent Genome Biology paper, ([Fortin et al., 2015](http://www.genomebiology.com/2015/16/1/180)), we showed that we can estimate A/B compartments from 450k methylation array data.
 This GitHub repo contains the genome-wide A/B compartments estimated for 12 different cancer types from The Cancer Genome Atlas [[TCGA](http://cancergenome.nih.gov/)], at resolution 100kb.

 Please cite our Genome Biology paper if using these data: